ivatavuk/eigen_linear_mpc/README.md

-# Reference tracking Linear MPC library using Eigen and OSQP QP solver
+# Linear reference tracking MPC library using Eigen and OSQP QP solver

-Reference tracking Linear MPC library using Eigen OSQP solver
+Linear reference tracking MPC library using Eigen linear algebra library, OSQP quadratic programming solver and the OsqpEigen wrapper for OSQP.

 ## 🖥️ Using the library

-Easy to use library, using Eigen matrices and vectors:
+Library is easy to use, using Eigen matrices and vectors to describe the MPC problem:

 ```cpp
 //Define a discrete linear system